Lattice Approximation for Stochastic Reaction Diffusion Equations with One-Sided Lipschitz Condition: The Finite Differences Scheme and the Main Result

 \section{The Finite Differences Scheme and the Main Result}

 In this section we briefly describe the approximation scheme and state the main convergence result in Theorem \ref{MainTheorem}.
-Equation \eqref{eq:EvoEq} is evaluated on a simple grid approximating the domain $(0,1)$, given by $\tfrac1n \{ 0, \dots, n \}$ and the vectors $v^n, w^n \in \R^{n+1}$ representing the functions $v$ and $w$ on this grid.
+Equation \eqref{eq:EvoEq} is spatially approximated using an equidistant grid given by $\tfrac1n \{ 0, \dots, n \}$, approximating the domain $(0,1)$, and the vectors $v^n, w^n \in \R^{n+1}$ denote the functions $v$ and $w$ evaluated on this grid.
 Furthermore, we introduce the spaces $V_n \cong \R^{n+1}$ with the discrete boundary conditions $u_1-u_0 = u_n - u_{n-1} = 0$ corresponding to the homogeneous Neumann boundary.
 We equip $V_n$ with the semi-norm $\norm{v}_n^2 \df n \sum_{k=1}^n (v_k - v_{k-1})^2$.
-In order to imitate the variational approach in the discrete setting we want a summation by parts formula to hold, i.\,e.
+The finite difference approximation $A^n$ of $A$ is just the discrete Laplacian, given by